-We intend to submit an IND to the FDA for a Phase 1 trial of DSG3-CAART.
-If accepted, subject to feedback from the FDA, we expect the DSG3-CAART trial will be designed as a Phase 1, open-label trial to assess the safety and tolerability of various dosing regimens of DSG3-CAART in the treatment of subjects with active mPV.
+We submitted an IND to the FDA for a Phase 1 trial of DSG3-CAART in August 2019, which was accepted in September 2019.
+We expect the DSG3-CAART trial will be designed as a Phase 1, open-label trial to assess the safety and tolerability of various dosing regimens of DSG3-CAART in the treatment of subjects with active mPV.
 DSG3-CAART will be administered by intravenous infusion, using a fractionated-dose infusion scheme of escalating numbers of DSG3-CAART cells for the initial cohorts in the first phase.
 This dosing scheme is designed to reduce the potential risks associated with acute infusion-related toxicities while preserving potential benefit for subjects by allowing a total infused dose that we believe is large enough to be potentially therapeutic based on prior CAR T trials.